Moretonhampstead and South Devon Railway: History

-In 1861 the Moretonhampstead and South Devon Railway company was formed at the Globe Hotel in Newton Abbot, and in 1862 the bill for making the railway was given Royal Assent.
+In 1861 the Moretonhampstead and South Devon Railway Company was formed at the Globe Hotel in Newton Abbot, and in 1862 the bill for making the railway was given royal assent as the Moretonhampstead and South Devon Railway Act 1862 (25 & 26 Vict. c. cxxviii).
 Work on the line commenced in 1863, and the major earthworks (with cuttings and embankments, many still visible today) were complete.
 All the granite used for construction of the bridges was cut from Lustleigh Cleave.
 The line was 12 miles, 28 chains (20 km) long.

 Following a Board of Trade inspection, the branch line opened to the public on 4 July 1866 although the directors had a ceremonial opening on 26 June.
 A public holiday was observed, with people turning out to witness the first journey from Newton Abbot to Moretonhampstead.